 But if the price tag figure is way out of whack, from the rest inthe pack.

-Forget getting front row seats to a property closing anytime soon.
+You can forget getting front row seat tickets to a property closing anytime soon.

 The higher the price the thinner the real estate buyers.
 That is one problem with over pricing a property listing in Maine.